 - Must be in good academic standing at Missouri Western

-Studying abroad presents numerous challenges that are different from traditional university study in the United States.
+Studying away presents numerous challenges that are different from traditional university study in the United States.
 Students are therefore encouraged to engage in a candid self-assessment of their strengths and weaknesses before enrolling in a study abroad program.